Updated: April 2021

 Drug-induced anaphylaxis is potentially fatal, as it is characterized by a high frequency of rapid-onset (within minutes) cardiovascular collapse, especially in older patients.
 Other risk factors for death include cardiopathies associated with beta-blocker therapy.
 The true prevalence of fatal drug-induced anaphylaxis is unknown, as the patients studied varied from children to adults, and from emergency room attendees to inpatients, and most studies included all causes of anaphylaxis rather than drug-induced anaphylaxis specifically.

 In SJS/TEN, the reported mortality rate varies from 30% to 50%.
 The effect of IVIG on mortality in patients with TEN remains indeterminate.
 Ocular complications (i.e., nonhealing epithelial defects and visual impairment) are major but relatively uncommon long-term sequelae of SJS/TEN.
-Persistent dry eyes is the most common.
+A persistent dry eye is the most common.

 Drug allergy may result in anxiety and impairment in health related quality of life for sufferers.
 Health care professionals involved in the care of patients with a history of drug allergy/hypersensitivity must be aware of potential long-term psychological sequelae and effects on the doctor-patient relationships especially when new drugs have to be prescribed again.